Stage 2 students are expected to use their own personal experiences in creating texts.

 While conducting research use sticky notes on a text to make notes about text-to-self connections.
 For example, while reading a persuasive text about the benefits of school uniforms students can make connections to their own family.

-T-S In my family I wear my sister’s old uniforms.
+Text-to-self In my family I wear my sister’s old uniforms.

 This information may then be included in paragraphs as supporting evidence or an example.
 The main idea of the paragraph may be: ‘Wearing school uniforms saves families money.
-Students can rephrase their T-S connections into more formal language ‘For example, in my case, wearing my sister’s hand-me-down uniforms means new uniforms do not need to be purchased every year’.
+Students rephrase their text-to-self connections into more formal language ‘For example, in my case, wearing my sister’s hand-me-down uniforms means new uniforms do not need to be purchased every year’.

-About ‘dogs make the best pets’ – T-S ‘My dog makes me feel happy when he greets me at the back door when I arrive home’ could become ‘Dogs can provide companionship for people of all ages.
+About ‘dogs make the best pets’ – text-to-self ‘My dog makes me feel happy when he greets me at the back door when I arrive home’ could become ‘Dogs can provide companionship for people of all ages.
 I never feel lonely when I arrive home and the rest of the family are out.
 My dog greets me enthusiastically every time I return to the house’.

 Using sticky notes for text-to-self on a computer

-On websites students can:
+On websites students:

-- use Microsoft sticky notes to make annotations;
+- use "sticky notes" to make annotations;

 - and save and print the document to refer to when writing.